CS342/2023-GetMoovin/README.md

 The application includes the following feature flags that can be configured in the [scheme editor in Xcode](https://help.apple.com/xcode/mac/11.4/index.html?localePath=en.lproj#/dev0bee46f46) and selecting the **GetMoovin** scheme, the **Run** configuration, and to switch to the **Arguments** tab to add, enable, disable, or remove the following arguments passed on launch:
 - ``--skipOnboarding``: Skips the onboarding flow to enable easier development of features in the application and to allow UI tests to skip the onboarding flow.
 - ``--showOnboarding``: Always show the onboarding when the application is launched.
 Makes it easy to modify and test the onboarding flow without the need to manually remove the application or reset the simulator.
-- ``--disableFirebase``: Disables the Firebase interactions, including the login/sign-up step and the Firebase Firestore upload.

 ## Continous Delivery Workflows